Whyounes/circle/README.md

 ##Usage

-Include the JavaScript file in your HTML.
+Download and include the JavaScript file in your HTML or you can use `bower` package manager `bower install Circle`.

 you can call it with.